Skip to main content

 • Manually move torrent files after adding them

-• Create .cross categories manually with different paths
+• Create cross-seed categories manually with different paths

 • Mix autoTMM and manual paths for the same content type